goldfishdolphin/goldfishdolphin/README.md

 - 👋 Hi, I’m a junior software developer.
-- 👀 I’m interested in front end and Full stack Software Development .
+- 👀 I’m looking for a career in front end and Full stack Software Development .
 - 🌱 I’m working on HTML5, CSS, Python, SQL & JavaScript.

 <!---